19 Fresh Thoughts on Link Building & Disavow Shared by Top SEO Minds from John Mueller to Neil Patel

 6. “We don’t know what to call it, so we might as well call it linkbuilding […] Link earning?
 That describes the practice better, but it just doesn’t have the same sonorous and electrifying quality.” –Neil Patel

-As a counterpoint to Ramirez’s thoughts, Neil Patel’s take on his preferred term for link building/earning shows the power words hold.
+As a counterpoint to Ramirez’s thoughts, Neil Patel’s take on his preferred term for link building/link earning shows the power words hold.
 It’s reminiscent of the debate over whether or not SEO is dead.
 SEO is not dead, but evolved, and link building/earning with it.

 Natural vs. Unnatural Links